-Chief Justice John Roberts slams Trump’s call to impeach a federal judge
+US Chief Justice John Roberts slams Trump’s call to impeach a federal judge

 “He is guilty of high crimes and misdemeanors and should be removed from office,” Gill posted on his social media on Tuesday.

-Even Elon Musk, a donor to Trump’s re-election campaign and a White House advisor, weighed in on Monday.
+Even Elon Musk, a donor to Trump’s re-election campaign and a White House adviser, weighed in on Monday.

 “The very worst judges – those who repeatedly flout the law – should at least be put to an impeachment vote, whether that vote succeeds or not,” Musk said on his social media platform X.